SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 The cat is the only household member happy with this state of affairs, since it meant he got to have _both_ his care-givers at home and available full-time.
 I mean, look at the magnificent
 bastard: at least _he's_ happy, mostly.

+And I'm somewhat happy about this Crummy Little Blog That Nobody Reads (CLBTNR) , though I wish it were somewhat more widely read, maybe commented.
+At any rate, I'm happier with the blog than I thought I'd be: I thought I'd struggle to have something to say once a week, and that appears to have been no problem at all.
+It's led to a minor change in
+mind-set: when I see a bit of interesting news, I think: Should I really believe that, and how would I persuade others to believe it or not?

 ## The Weekend Conclusion